Secure CheckoutPersonal information is secured with SSL technology.

 Dr. Ozaki received his B.Sc. in Chemistry in 1973 and PhD in Physical and Inorganic Chemistry in 1978, both from Osaka University.
 After over two years at the National Research Council of Canada as a research associate, he joined Jikei University School of Medicine in Tokyo.
 In 1989, he became associate professor and later full professor in the Chemistry Department at Kwansei Gakuin University until March 2018.
 He was a Vice President of Kwansei Gakuin University from April 2013 to March 2018.
 Currently Professor Ozaki is a professor emeritus of Kwansei Gakuin University.
 Ozaki has received many awards, including the 1998 Tomas Hirschfeld Award, 2001 EAS Award for Achievements in Near Infrared Spectroscopy, 2002 Spectroscopical Society of Japan Award, 2005 Science and Technology Award of Japanese Government, 2008 Japan Society for Analytical Chemistry Award, 2014 Bomem-Michelson Award, 2017 Chemical Society of Japan Award, and the 2018 Medal with Purple Ribbon.

-Chief Editor, Professor, Vice President, School of Science and Technology, Kwansei Gakuin University, Sanda, Hyogo, Japan
+Professor Emeritus, School of Science and Technology, Kwansei Gakuin University, Sanda, Hyogo, Japan

 Elsevier.com visitor survey